filievski/filievski.github.io/_pages/about.md

 * **Email:** ilievski@isi.edu

 ## Collaborations
 I like collaborating with strong students with passion for AI research and learning about state-of-the-art technologies like language models and neuro-symbolic systems.
-* **USC Master students:** apply for paid [position 1066](https://www.isi.edu/ms_student_positions/) or for Directed Research
-* **Undergraduate and PhD students:** send me an email
+Also, I am accepting applications for PhD students for Fall 2023.
+If interested, send me an email.

 ## News
 **2022**